 The Lown School, one of the most comprehensive centers for Judaic studies outside Israel, reflects Brandeis' special commitment to scholarship that illuminates issues of concern to the Jewish community, to scholars in religion and to students of the ancient and modern Near East.
 It is home to the Department of Near Eastern and Judaic Studies, Hornstein: The Jewish Professional Leadership Program at Brandeis, the Maurice and Marilyn Cohen Center for Modern Jewish Studies, the Schusterman Center for Israel Studies and the Tauber Institute for the Study of European Jewry.
 It has spurred the creation of numerous centers and institutes that explore the modern Jewish experience.

 The Rabb School of Continuing Studies extends the traditional excellence of a Brandeis education to the greater community with opportunities for professional development and lifelong learning.
 Each year, more than 3,100 college and adult students participate in its credit and noncredit undergraduate and graduate programs.
-These are offered by the Division of Graduate Professional Studies (part-time evening and online graduate study), the Brandeis University Summer School and the Osher Lifelong Learning Institute at Brandeis.
+These are offered by the Division of Graduate Professional Studies (online graduate study), the Brandeis University Summer School and the Osher Lifelong Learning Institute at Brandeis.

 In addition to the schools of the university, Brandeis has more than 30 research institutes and centers that help define the unique identity of the university and make essential contributions to its academic life.